stremlenye/authorizer/README.md

 As an alternative `sbt run` could be used.

 ## Notes
-Solution provides the simple tool to generate random input for the application.
+1. Solution provides the simple tool to generate random input for the application.
 To run it use:
 ```shell
 sbt "set mainClass := Some(\"com.authorizer.InputGen\"); set assemblyJarName in assembly := \"inputgen.jar\"; assembly"
 ./target/scala-2.12/inputgen.jar
 ```

+2. Even though some if the implemented components are configurable not external configuration reading options are provided for the sake of simplicity of the solution.